syncfusion-content/winui-docs/winui/Cartesian-Charts/Column.md

 # Column Chart in WinUI Cartesian Chart (SfCartesianChart)

-Column charts is used to plot discrete rectangles for the given data point values.
+Column chart is used to plot discrete rectangles for the given data point values.
 To render a column chart, create an instance of [ColumnSeries](), and add it to the [Series]() collection property of [SfCartesianChart]().

 {% tabs %}